The Processing Date represents the date when the IRS expects to have your tax return and tax refund processed.

 Where is my Tax Transcript Processing Date located?

-Once you have gained access to your current year’s tax account transcript, scroll down to the EXPLANATION OF TRANSACTION section of the document.
+Once you have gained access to your tax record of account transcript, scroll down to the EXPLANATION OF TRANSACTION section of the document.
 There you’ll find a column labeled DATE that will provide your IRS Processing Date.
 Your processing date will be the first date printed in the DATE Column.
 The processing date will be located to the right of the cycle code as shown in the image below.

 Processing Date highlighted in red -This computer-generated date shows the week that your 21 days are estimated to be up.
 This date will always be set for a future Monday date and be generated for 3 weeks out (7 days x 3 weeks = 21 days) from the cycle codes date.